 Most people had heard about pulse oximeters only via TV shows where EMTs shout out a patient`s "pulse ox".
 But when many news reports mentioned pulse oximeters as a tool in the limited arsenal of weapons against coronavirus, this medical device started flying off shelves.

-Pulse oximeters are usually used by people who want or need to monitor their oxygen supply at home, including patients with chronic lung conditions such as COPD, performance athletes or people living at high altitude.
-Shortly after COVID-19 pandemic started, but the easy-to-use devices begined being touted as a means to detect serious complications from COVID-19, the disease the virus causes.
+Pulse oximeters are usually used by people who want or need to monitor their oxygen supply at home, including patients with chronic lung conditions such as COPD, performance athletes, or people living at high altitudes.
+Shortly after the COVID-19 pandemic started, the easy-to-use devices began being touted as a means to detect serious complications from COVID-19, the disease the virus causes.

-Many pulse oximeters must be wearable device which need to use without power line, so a low power consumptive OLED is best choice for it.
+Many pulse oximeters must be wearable device that needs to use without a power line, so a low-power consumptive OLED is the best choice for it.

-As a professional OLED supplier, Panox Display always keep promoting latest wearable OLED which ranged from 0.96 inch to 1.79 inch, we promise to provide all life-time technical support.
+As a professional OLED supplier, Panox Display always keeps promoting the latest wearable OLED which ranged from 0.96 inch to 1.79 inch, we promise to provide all lifetime technical support.